The Inside Story of How 382 Recruiters Pursued an Imaginary Engineer

-Find a way to really differentiate yourself and make sure that you stand out -- not from the Amazons, the Facebooks and the Googles, but from all of the other start-ups around the Web.
+Find a way to really differentiate yourself and make sure that you stand out — not from the Amazons, the Facebooks and the Googles, but from all of the other startups around the Web.

-3. "Does it Work?"
+"Does It Work?"

 Inevitably, within a startup-context, you are going to have to hire external recruiters at some point when you’re looking to scale.
-The good news - they can work.
+The good news: They can work.

-The graphic above alludes to the data -- if you separate out the external recruiters for large, established companies and small companies, it turns out that the external recruiters for small start-ups actually do a pretty good job.
+The graphic above alludes to the data — if you separate out the external recruiters for large established companies and small companies, it turns out that the external recruiters for small startups actually do a pretty good job.
 So until you can hire a recruiting team of your own, rest assured.

-Wherry saw this firsthand at 2:20 on a May afternoon when Pete London received an email from a recruiter asking to consider some potential job options.
-A mere fifteen minutes later, Wherry, the engineering manager, got an email from the same person offering to help her find great talent.
+Wherry saw this firsthand at 2:20 on a May afternoon when Pete London received an email from a recruiter asking him to consider some potential job options.
+A mere 15 minutes later, Wherry, the engineering manager, got an email from the same person offering to help her find great talent.
 This external recruiter was pulling Wherry at both ends: literally saying, "Hey Pete, come out of Meebo," and then saying to the engineering manager, "Hey, let me help you find great talent."

 Ultimately, if you want to have a recruiter do a better job, ensure they include two out of three pieces of personalization.

 When you reach out to someone and say, "Hey, I wanted to see if you would be interested in this role," and then you reach out to that person again with, "Hey, I wanted to see if you would be interested in this new role.
-I’m really impressed with you," it implies ignored history and the candidate is not really worth their time.
+I’m really impressed with you," it implies ignored history and that the candidate is not really worth their time.
 The outreach immediately becomes less sincere and is interpreted as spam.

 You, Your, Yours

 Out of the hundreds of emails from 300+ recruiters, there were a mere five that stood out.
-As it turns out however, they all shared the same thread: the use of the second person.
+As it turns out, however, they all shared the same thread: the use of the second person.

-Outside of finding good recruiters, employing the right sourcing techniques, beating a hiring crunch involves hiring more managers and specifically managers who can help recruit.
+Outside of finding good recruiters, employing the right sourcing techniques, beating a hiring crunch involves hiring more managers, and specifically managers who can help recruit.
 Their networks and expertise in reaching people in non-traditional ways will be beneficial, as opposed to bringing on individual contributors in a non-methodical fashion.

-Solving the hiring crisis is a lot like any other engineering problem: you break down each piece of the process and you say, "Where are we losing people within our funnel?"
+Solving the hiring crisis is a lot like any other engineering problem: You break down each piece of the process and you say, "Where are we losing people within our funnel?"